mshanemc/homebridge-griddy/README.md

 ## Griddy High Price

 Pretends to be a lightbulb.
-Turns on if the price is high and also uses its brightness to shows the current price as a % of the day's range
+Turns on if the price is high and also uses its brightness to shows the current price as a % of the day's range (intensity)

 ## Griddy Low Price